This blog may contain affiliate links. Read our disclosure policy for more info.

 There’s no hotel pickup and drop-off at this tour, but it leaves from the parking lot behind the Mount Royal Hotel in the middle of Banff, which is still super convenient – plus, you don’t waste time collecting people from other hotels.

 This tour costs $105 CAD for adults and $53 CAD for kids, and you can choose to leave at either 9 am or 1 pm, so you can tailor it to suit your schedule.
-It runs from April to November, although Moraine Lake is only open from May to mid-October, so try to go then if you can.
+It runs from April to November, although Moraine Lake tours only run from May to mid-October when the road is open, so try to go then if you can.

 Overall, this is a great tour for anyone who wants to take in the incredible beauty and serenity of two of Banff’s most iconic lakes.
 Travelers of all ages are welcome and you don’t need to be a pro hiker or anything like that – it’s really quite an easy tour.
 Make sure you book your spot online!